Mental Health Facilities Gwinnett County, GA

 Social Empowerment Center Inc

-Social Empowerment Center Inc is a mental health treatment center in Gwinnett County, GA, located at 2775 Cruse Road, Suite 901, 30044 zip code area.
+Social Empowerment Center Inc is a mental health clinic in Gwinnett County, GA, located at 2775 Cruse Road, Suite 901, 30044 zip code.
 Social Empowerment Center Inc provides outpatient treatment and telemedicine/telehealth.
-Social Empowerment Center Inc offers individual psychotherapy, psychotropic medication and cognitive behavioral therapy to adults, children / adolescents and young adults.
-Social Empowerment Center Inc also supports LGBT, people requiring dual diagnosis treatment and people with trauma.
-Additional services at Social Empowerment Center Inc consist of therapeutic foster care, case management and court-ordered outpatient treatment.
+Social Empowerment Center Inc offers couples/family therapy, individual psychotherapy and trauma therapy to children / adolescents, adults and young adults.
+Social Empowerment Center Inc also supports LGBT, people requiring dual diagnosis treatment and people with PTSD.
+More services at Social Empowerment Center Inc include family psychoeducation, case management and suicide prevention services.

 Eastside Medical Center

-Eastside Medical Center is a mental health treatment clinic in Gwinnett County, Georgia, located at 1700 Medical Way, 30078 zip code.
-Eastside Medical Center provides hospital inpatient treatment and telemedicine/telehealth.
-Eastside Medical Center provides electroconvulsive therapy, integrated dual diagnosis disorder treatment and behavior modification to seniors 65 or older, adults and young adults.
-Eastside Medical Center also supports people with Alzheimer's or dementia, seniors or older adults and people requiring dual diagnosis treatment.
-Additional services provided by Eastside Medical Center consist of case management, family psychoeducation and suicide prevention services.
+Eastside Medical Center is a mental health center in Gwinnett County, Georgia, located at 1700 Medical Way, 30078 zip code.
+Eastside Medical Center provides telemedicine/telehealth and hospital inpatient treatment.
+Eastside Medical Center offers activity therapy, psychotropic medication and group therapy to seniors 65 or older, young adults and adults.
+Eastside Medical Center also supports people with Alzheimer's or dementia, people with serious mental illness and people requiring dual diagnosis treatment.
+More services available at Eastside Medical Center include suicide prevention services, case management and family psychoeducation.

 Frequently Asked Questions